plotly/plotly.github.io/_posts/plotly1/2015-04-20-boxplot-description.md

 ##### Two Types of Outliers

-When in "Outlier" mode, Plotly makes a distinction between two types of outliers:  **outliers** are more than 3 &#215; IQR above Q3 or below Q1, and are represented by a <em>filled</em> circle.  **Suspected outliers** are more than 1.5 IQR but less than 3 IQR above Q3 or below Q1 and are represented by an <em>open</em> circle, as shown below.
+When in "Outlier" mode, Chart Studio makes a distinction between two types of outliers:  **outliers** are more than 3 &#215; IQR above Q3 or below Q1, and are represented by a <em>filled</em> circle.  **Suspected outliers** are more than 1.5 IQR but less than 3 IQR above Q3 or below Q1 and are represented by an <em>open</em> circle, as shown below.

 <img class="article-img" src="https://plot.ly/static/img/literacy/boxplot/boxplotfig8b.jpg" id = "boxplotfig8" width = "600" height = "234.24" />

 ### How to Read a Box plot

-First of all, while it was useful thinking of bo xplot data as lying on a number line, it's more common to see box plots rotated vertically (this is how Plotly displays them).
+First of all, while it was useful thinking of bo xplot data as lying on a number line, it's more common to see box plots rotated vertically (this is how Chart Studio displays them).

 <img class="article-img" src="https://plot.ly/static/img/literacy/boxplot/boxplotfig7.jpg" id = "boxplotfig7" width = "515.08" height = "515.08" />